GlobalFishingWatch/paper-global-footprint-of-fisheries/Supplemental_Materials/S6 Area of the Ocean that is Fished/calculating_area_fished.md

 ![](calculating_area_fished_files/figure-markdown_github/unnamed-chunk-14-1.png)

-Convert the raster to a vector which makes it possible to compare with the oceans vector.
+Convert the raster to a vector file which makes it possible to compare with the oceans vector.

 ``` r
 #raster to polygon using maximum number of vertices (n = 16)